Skip to Content

 Pour your beans into the crockpot.

-Once you get the ham hock nestled, add in one teaspoon each of garlic powder and onion powder.
+Once you get the ham hock nestled, add one teaspoon each of garlic powder and onion powder.
 Then, 1/2 teaspoon of salt and black pepper.

 Looking for other bean recipes?
 Check these out